northbright/Notes/hardware/h3c/h3c-switch-commands.md

     // 2.
 Set port link type to access port link-type trunk

     // 3.
-Set PVID of VLAN(e.g. vlan 20)
-    // If PVID is not set, it's 1 by default. port trunk pvid vlan 20

-    // 4.
 Permite trunk VLAN 20 and 30
     port trunk permit vlan 20 30

+    // 4.
+Set PVID of VLAN(optional)
+    // If PVID is not set, it's VLAN 1 by default.
+    // Use case:
+    //   H3C switch trunk port --> UBNT UAP
+    //
+    //   VLAN 2(10.0.2.0/24) is used for UBNT UAP and
+    //       there's a DHCP server to assign IPs for UAPs.
+    //
+    //   VLAN 10(10.0.10.0/24) is used for guest WLAN and
+    //       there's a DHCP server to assign IPs for cliens connected to the UAP.
+    //
+    //   VLAN 20(10.0.20.0/24) is used for work WLAN and
+    //       there's a DHCP server to assign IPs for clients connected to the UAP.
+    //
+    //   UBNT UAP is configured in Unifi Controller Software:
+    //         Guest WLAN(SSID: guest) connects Network VLAN 10 Only: 10.0.10.0/24
+    //         Work WLAN(SSID: work) connects Network VLAN 20 only: 10.0.20.0/24
+    //   Trunk port settings:
+    //     Permit VLAN: vlan 1 2 10 20
+    //     PVID: vlan 2
+    port trunk pvid vlan 2

     // 5.
 Check VLANs
     display vlan 20